Where Do You Put Dog Poop Bags?

 Used Poop Bags

-You should look for a dog waste bin.
-They are easy enough to notice and usually have a little picture of a dog on them and a statement along the lines of 'dog waste only'.
+It would be best if you looked for a dog waste bin.
+They are easy enough to notice and usually have a little picture of a dog and a written statement of 'dog waste only'.

 Unused Poop Bags